LFSCamargo/LFSCamargo/README.md

 ## I'm a Software Engineer from Brazil working with software since 2014

-Currently Working and Building at [Cheesecake Labs](https://ckl.io)!
+Currently Working and Building at [Coinbase](https://www.coinbase.com/)!

 ## Soft skills